 Carnivore Diet Food List

-- Meat - this includes any type of unprocessed meat including beef, lamb, pork, game meats, chicken, turkey, etc.- you would need to avoid processed meats like hot dogs and deli meats which include fillers, sugars and other ingredients which aren't allowed on a carnivore diet.
+- Meat* - you can eat many types of meat and this includes any type of unprocessed meat including beef, lamb, pork, game meats, chicken, turkey, duck, etc. You will need to avoid processed meats like hot dogs and deli meats which include fillers, sugars and other ingredients which aren't allowed on a carnivore diet.

 - Fish - any type of unprocessed fish such salmon, tuna, mackerel, sardines, crab, scallops, shrimp etc.

-- Other animal products including eggs, bone marrow, lard, bone broth (made without vegetables), etc.
+- Other animal-based products including eggs, bone marrow, animal fat, lard, bone broth (made without vegetables), etc.

-- Full fat and low lactose dairy products (in small amounts) including butter, heavy cream, ghee, hard cheese, etc. - ideally raw dairy is preferred on a carnivore diet
+- Full-fat dairy and low lactose dairy products (in small amounts) including butter, heavy cream, ghee, hard cheeses, etc. Ideally full fat raw dairy is preferred on a carnivore diet

 - Seasonings including salt, black pepper, herbs and spices.
-Be sure to avoid any seasonings with sugars or carbohydrates.
+Be sure to avoid any seasonings with sugars, starches, or carbohydrates.

 - Water